activityfinder/activityfinder.github.io/index.md

 ![](images/event-list.png)

 Activity Finder also provides an event list page, where you can find out more about specific events.
 Also, students may join a specific event by clicking on the join button.
+They may also leave the event by clicking the leave button.
+Users can also send an email to the owner of the event to get more information.
+Lastly, users can delete their own events if they wish.

 # Installation